 “When we’re creating art, we are able to be mindful through the process,” Allison says.
 “Obviously when we’re more mindful, when we’re more present, we have less anxiety.
 In turn, we’re less susceptible to the negative mental and physical consequences of stress.”

 Allison has a particular calling to assist people grappling with drug-and-alcohol and mental health issues.
-In her life, she has been diagnosed with post-traumatic stress disorder, or PTSD, anxiety and depression.
+In her life, she has been diagnosed with anxiety, depression, and post-traumatic stress disorder, or PTSD.

 Trained as a Certified Peer Specialist nearly six years ago, she fully appreciates the power of sharing one’s personal story of recovery with people who are currently ensnared by substance abuse and/or mental health challenges.
 “Hearing other people’s stories has helped me,” she says.
 “If they hadn’t been so open and vulnerable, I don’t know where I’d be at this point.”

 To pay it forward, Allison seems to keep both sides of her own “mask” on perpetual display, relating her past internal struggles via informal conversations and more planned forums, including an occasional podcast.
 As a teenager, she never imagined that she would one day inject illegal drugs or spend time in jail.
 But, during this survivor’s journey, she has dealt with trauma, a sports injury, a sometimes overpowering emotional pain, and an addiction that stemmed in large part from attempts to numb the hurt.

 “I completely lost myself,” she once wrote.
 “I made many mistakes. … Lied endlessly to the ones I loved and hurt anyone in my path.
 My moral compass was completely nonexistent.”